Carl-Henrik Norin

-Carl-Henrik Norin (27 March 1920, Västerås – 23 May 1967, Stockholm) was a Swedish jazz saxophonist.
+Carl-Henrik Norin (27 March 1920 – 23 May 1967) was a Swedish jazz saxophonist.

-Norin first began playing professionally in the early 1940s, including with Gösta Tönne and Thore Ehrling.
+Norin was born in Västerås, and first began playing professionally in the early 1940s, including with Gösta Tönne and Thore Ehrling.
 As a member of Ehrling's ensemble, he composed the piece "Mississippi Mood".
 He led a sextet in Stockholm in the 1950s and early 1960s, which played jazz as well as accompanying popular singers such as Bibi Johns; among its sidemen were Jan Allan and Rolf Billberg.
 He played with, among others, Harry Arnold, Roy Eldridge, Lars Gullin, Peanuts Holland, and Bjarne Nerem.
+He died in Stockholm.